 Sum involved in corruption allegations: USD 56 million

 Jean-Cristophe Mitterrand – son of French President Francois Mitterrand (1981-1995), and advisor on African affairs.
-Facilitated contacts between arms dealers and Angolan government, and received payments from Falcone.
+Facilitated contacts between arms dealers and Angolan government, and received payments from Falcone; charged with Arms Trafficking and misuse of corporate assets; acquitted of arms trafficking charges, convicted of misuse of corporate assets, October 2009.
+Sentenced to a 2-year suspended prison term and a EUR 375,000 fine.

-Jean-Charles Marchiani – former member of French secret service, former MEP, former aide to Charles Pasqua, associate of Arcadi Gaydamak.
+Jean-Charles Marchiani – former member of the French secret service, former MEP, former aide to Charles Pasqua, associate of Arcadi Gaydamak.
 Acted as intermediary between Angolan President Dos Santos and Charles Pasqua.
-Received donations from Falcone for Euro Parliament campaign in 1999.
+Received donations from Falcone for his European Parliament campaign in 1999.
+Convicted in October 2009 for complicity in influence peddling and misuse of corporate assets, sentenced to 3 years in prison, of which 21 months were suspended.
+Acquitted on appeal in April 2011 of influence peddling charges.
+Sentence reduced to 24 months, with 16 suspended.

 Allain Guilloux – lawyer for Falcone and Gaydamak, as well as Brenco.
-Assisted in constructing financial structures for the deal, using tax havens.
+Assisted in constructing financial structures for the deal, using tax havens; convicted of money laundering in October 2009, sentenced to 3 years imprisonment, of which 2 were suspended, plus a EUR 500,000 fine.
+Reduced to 2 years, of which 16 months suspended, on appeal in April 2011.

 The Angolagate affair began in 1993 when the Angolan government, faced with a renewed civil war against the rebel group National Union for the Total Independence of Angola (União Nacional para a Independência Total de Angola, UNITA), reached out to Jean-Bernard Curiel, a contact in the French Socialist Party (of then-President Francois Mitterrand), to obtain arms despite a UN embargo on the country.
 Curiel in turn reached out to Jean-Christophe Mitterrand, son of the president, and his chief Africa advisor.
 The younger Mitterrand secured the services of arms broker Pierre Falcone, who brought in the Israeli arms dealer Arcadi Gaydamak as a partner.
 The two established a front company in Eastern Europe for channeling arms from various Eastern European countries to Angola, and another company, Brenco, in Paris, to handle the contracts and finances.
 Large volumes of arms and other military equipment (details above) were transferred over the period 1993-1998, with a total value of USD 790 million.